About Outerlibrary Loan (OLL)

 Millions of books and other materials are within your reach.

 OuterLibrary Loan (OLL) is the process of sharing (lending/borrowing) materials between libraries.
-It allows our patrons to borrow materials or obtain photocopies not owned in LINKcat from libraries across the U.S.
+It allows our patrons to borrow materials or obtain photocopies from items that aren't owned in LINKcat.

 When requesting items at a Madison Public Library location through Outerlibrary Loan please be aware of the following: